brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-25-WhatToExpect.md

   * Good for the heart and the soul, it is nice to produce things freely that you will ultimately be proud of

 Every evening I will reflect on whether I have accomplished my goals for the day, aligned with my New Year's Resolutions.
 At the end of each month I will also reflect on whether how the entire four weeks has gone and continue to think deeply about how I can improve for the next month.
 Lastly, it's important that I send my prayers to my family, friends and loved ones on a daily basis and give thanks for the sustenance that I receive from benefactors.
 By the end of the year, I hope that I can say that it was a year that was lived well; You never know - it might be your last!

+The theme of this year is the following: *To take pride in doing things well*